ahmetb/kubectx/README.md

 You can install and use the [Krew](https://github.com/kubernetes-sigs/krew/) kubectl plugin manager to get `kubectx` and `kubens`.

 **NOTE:** This will not install the shell completion scripts.
-If you want them, choose another installation method or install the scripts [manually](#manual-installation-macos-and-linux)
+If you want them, choose another installation method or install the scripts [manually](#manual-installation-macos-and-linux).

 ```sh
 kubectl krew install ctx